• Best of Web

 Moreover, many of the concepts and memorable phrases Marx deployed (without attribution) were not original with him at all.
 He ripped them off from such men as Francois-Noel Babeuf and Karl Schapper.
 Indeed, it was Schapper and Jean-Paul Marat that Marx plagiarized when he famously declared, “Workers of the world, unite!
 You have nothing to lose but your chains.”
 Even “religion is the opium of the people” was stolen by Marx from Heinrich Heine.

-When Mrs. Marx upbraided Karl for sucking off her, Engels, and the world, she likely knew only the half of it.
+When Mrs. Marx upbraided Karl for sponging off her, Engels, and the world, she likely knew only the half of it.
 Just as he called for the theft of property, he was busy stealing words, phrases, and faulty ideas too.

 If only Karl had listened to his mother, perhaps a hundred million people would not have perished at the hands of history’s regimes that took him seriously.